 Office of Student Activities, Involvement and Leadership (OSAIL), PDPU organizes Vacation Workshops under Community Development Initiative (CDI) in every year.
 In its 9th edition in 2018, the programme included workshops such as Terracotta, Spoken English, Folk Dance, Art and Craft, Computer, Mehndi and Drama.

-The objective of the initiative by the institution was to impart knowledge and develop skills in the area of extra-curricular activities that helps the children in their future endeavours.
-The institution’s mission was to help the community develop by providing a helping hand to those who are not privileged enough.
+The objective of the initiative by the institution is to impart knowledge and develop skills in the area of extra-curricular activities that helps the children in their future endeavours.
+The institution’s mission is to help the community develop by providing a helping hand to those who are not privileged enough.
 It is the university’s belief that if everybody takes up such initiatives, the society and the country would see tremendous change.

 Workshops under Vacation Workshops